 |Aspect ratio||Between 1:3 and 3:1||n/a||Between 4:5 and 16:9|

 |Bit rate||25 Mbps||n/a||25 Mbps||n/a||30 Mbps||n/a|

 |Frame rate||30 or 60 fps recommended, not to exceed 60 fps||n/a||23 - 60 fps||10 - 60 fps||23 - 60 fps|

 Video: H264 High profile

-For more information on LinkedIn video requirements for ads, see the LinkedIn help article LinkedIn video guidelines.
+- For information on LinkedIn video requirements for ads, see the LinkedIn help article LinkedIn video guidelines.

 Video processing times

-To allow time for processing, large videos, and videos that need transcoding, will experience a short delay before publishing.
+There’s a short delay before Hootsuite publishes large videos and videos that need processing.
 Processing begins after you select Post or Schedule.
-While a video is processing, the post cannot be edited or duplicated.
+While a video is processing, you can’t edit or duplicate the post.

 A status window alerts you when processing is complete.